-You can read all about my story in detail in my book, The Do’s and Don’ts of Hypoglycemia: An Everyday Guide to Low Blood Sugar, or in some of the blogs on my website (www.hypoglycemia.org).
-My purpose here today is cautioning anyone with depression — especially severe depression that doesn’t go away!! –BEFORE years of medication, psychotherapy or the ECT treatment that is once again popular…evaluate your dietary habits!
-What you are or are not eating can contribute to how you think, act and feel!
+You can read all about this story in detail in my book, The Do’s and Don’ts of Hypoglycemia: An Everyday Guide to Low Blood Sugar.
+My purpose here today is to caution anyone with depression – especially severe depression that doesn’t go away – before years of medication, psychotherapy or the ECT treatment (that is once again popular) are prescribed…evaluate your dietary habits!
+What you are (or are not) eating can contribute to how you think, act and feel!
 Ask your healthcare practitioner to check your blood sugar, thyroid, hormone and insulin levels.
 Look into allergies and food sensitivities.
-Leave no stone unturned!
+Leave no stone unturned.
 The life you save may be your own!

 What If My Depression Doesn’t Go Away?